RSV immunization program

 Billing

 Note: If the RSV monoclonal antibody or vaccine is the sole reason for the visit, G700 may be eligible for payment in addition to G538.
-Eligibility requirements for G700 are on page J3 of the current OHIP schedule.
+Eligibility requirements for G700 are on page J3 of the current OHIP Schedule of Benefits for Physician Services.

 If you are administering the RSV monoclonal antibody or vaccine at the same time as another vaccine, you can bill G538 for the RSV product in addition to the applicable vaccine fee codes.
 If these two vaccines are the sole reason for the patient’s visit, G700 can be applied to the visit.

-**One unit of counselling = ½ hour or major part thereof (at least 20 minutes)
+* One unit of counselling = one-half hour or major part thereof (minimum time requirement for first unit is at least 20 minutes)

 Legal disclaimer: Every effort has been made to ensure that the contents of this page are accurate.
 Members should, however, be aware that the laws, regulations and other agreements may change over time.
 The Ontario Medical Association assumes no responsibility for any discrepancies or differences of interpretation of applicable Regulations with the Government of Ontario including but not limited to the Ministry of Health (MOH), and the College of Physicians and Surgeons of Ontario (CPSO).
 Members are advised that the ultimate authority in matters of interpretation and payment of insured services (as well as determination of what constitutes an uninsured service) are in the purview of the government.
 Members are advised to request updated billing information and interpretations – in writing – by contacting their regional OHIP office.